numpy/numpy/doc/source/reference/arrays.nditer.cython.rst

-Putting the Inner Loop in Cython
+Putting the inner loop in cython
 ================================

 Those who want really good performance out of their low level operations